albsod/pinetime-hypnos/boards/arm/pinetime/doc/index.rst

 Overview
 ********

-The pinetime is a fully open-source, watch development kit for Bluetooth® low energy, ANT and 2.4GHz proprietary applications using the nRF52832 SoC.

-The watch contains a battery, touchscreen, accel sensor, heart rate sensor.
+PineTime Hypnos is a Free Software firmware for the nRF52832-based PineTime smartwatch devkit.

+The devkit contains, among other things, a battery, touch screen, vibrator and BLE (see https://wiki.pine64.org/index.php/PineTime).
+Some of the hardware components, such as the accelerometer, have not yet been enabled in the firmware.
+Contributions are welcome!

 References